 5. Zero Waste Mission – A Hands-on Workshop on how to make Bioplastics from Food Waste

-Tackling the problem of the massive waste generation, more specifically the problem of plastic waste, this workshop focuses on the research of bioplastics and how those can have different physical and aesthetic properties (color, density, strength, odor, etc.).
-In this 4-hour upcycling session, we will create our own bioplastics!
-Our host will be the PLAT, an open-source creative platform that through r&d, innovation and education addresses upcoming challenges of food-related industries.
+Tackling the problem of massive waste generation, more specifically the problem of plastic waste, this workshop focuses on the research of bioplastics and how those can have different physical and aesthetic properties (color, density, strength, odor, etc.).
+In this 3-hour upcycling session, we created our own bioplastics!
+Our host was the PLAT, an open-source creative platform that through r&d, innovation and education addresses upcoming challenges of food-related industries.
 They use design thinking methodologies, cutting-edge technologies to develop effective solutions.
-Our workshop instructors will be Ignacio de Juan-Creix, PLAT’s Innovation Director, imagineer, creative entrepreneur and innovator - he will also be our keynote speaker at the REFRESH Final Conference the next day; and Irene Ródenas, PLAT’s Explorer of Interfaces, product designer and mixed media artist.
-The workshop is divided up in a theoretical and a practical session.
-In the theoretical session, we will get a glimpse of the bioplastic research conducted at PLAT institute.
-In the practical session we get the chance to explore different techniques, compositions and recipes for making bioplastics and to develop our own prototypes in small group settings.
+Our workshop instructors were Ignacio de Juan-Creix, PLAT’s Innovation Director, imagineer, creative entrepreneur and innovator - he was also our keynote speaker at the REFRESH Final Conference the next day; and Irene Ródenas, PLAT’s Explorer of Interfaces, product designer and mixed media artist.
+The workshop was divided up in a theoretical and a practical session.
+In the theoretical session, we got a glimpse of the bioplastic research conducted at PLAT institute.
+In the practical session we had the chance to explore different techniques, compositions and recipes for making bioplastics and to develop our own prototypes in small group settings.

 Hosts: Ignacio de Juan-Creix (PLAT Innovation Director) and Irene Ródenas (PLAT Explorer of Interfaces)